edgarkech/scalable_field_camera/STL_4x5/README.md

 - about 100mm of 0.75mm spring steel wire for the pulling lever mechanism

 ## some hints & sources:
+### bellows
+History has shown that standardcameras is sometimes out of stock for the bellows.
+Alternative 1: build your own bellows (sorry, no howto from me, but there are lots of excellent sources!)
+Alternative 2: Find a replacement bellows for another field camera (e.g. Linhof Technika 4x5, Toyo 45A, Horseman, HD/HF/FA 45, ...).
+Make sure to get squared bellows with a front measurement of something between 88 and 98mm (default is 94mm) and a back measurement of something between 141 and 153mm (default is 144mm)
+In each case you will have to create your own STLs for the bellow frames from the SCAD files.
+In the config_4x5.scad file find the variables "vBellowsFrontInner_l" and "vBellowsBackInner_l" and change them to the measurements of your bellows, then create the STLs.

 ### focusing rod:
 Find "T6 lead screw" with fitting brass nuts on aliexpress, ebay or your preferred source, similar to this offer: https://www.aliexpress.com/item/32507277503.html.
 Take either 2mm or 4mm lead with 200mm length.